ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = 2.1.3 =

 Add “Purge Everything” button.
 By default, the “Clear Cache” button on right top only purge the cache of HTML page of this blog but not include CSS, JS and media files.
 Add “Feedback & Support”, “Donate” and “Write a review” button.
 Add “Disable KeyCDN” for NOT manual setup.
-Fixed can’t rewrite URL of the image correctly in some themes.
+Fixed can’t rewrite URL of image correctly in some themes.

 = 2.1.2 =